erphamucsd/league-of-legends-first-blood/README.md

 | golddiffat15 | The difference in gold between a player and their lane opponent at the 10 minute mark. |
 | golddiffat15 | The difference in gold between a player and their lane opponent at the 15 minute mark. |
 | earnedgold | The amount of gold that a player earned without including the passive income. |

+## Cleaning and EDA
+### Data Cleaning
+In order to prepare the data for analysis, several steps were taken to clean the data properly.
+The first step was to convert all of the 0/1 columns to boolean columns for easier querying.
+This was especially useful since the firstbloodkill column was originally a 0/1 column.
+Changing this column and all other similar columns allows for quick querying.
+In order to preserve the NaN values, these steps were taken:
+1. Define a function to return True, False, or NaN depending on the input given.
+2. For each column, do an inplace assignment with the defined function applied to the original column.
+3. Final result should be a column with all 1s as True, all 0s as False, and NaNs unmodified.

+The final step of cleaning was to remove the lines of data that contained the summary for each team.
+The data was generated in such a way that the first 10 rows of data are for each individual player that played in the given match, and the last two rows are the respective summary data for both teams.
+This information was not particularly useful for my analysis, and not removing them would have introduced several NaN values that simply are not needed for analysis.
+By removing the summary rows, we can also drop several other columns that contain data only for the summary rows.
+In order to do this:
+1. Identify columns in which the value is NaN for only summary rows, and a regular value for player rows.
+In this case, "playername" was used.
+2. Querying the data for all rows in which "playername" is not a NaN value.
+3. Drop columns for which every single value is a NaN value within the queried DataFrame.

+### Univariate Analysis
+<iframe src="assets/killsat10bar.html" width=800 height=600 frameBorder=0></iframe>

+## Assessment of Missingness

+## Hypothesis Test